DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiments

 {\cD_{\rm recon}} {p_{\theta_{\rm uncond}}} {FD$_{\rm DINOv2}$} {FD$_{\infty}$} {FD$_{\rm DINOv2}$ $\downarrow$} {FD$_{\infty}$ $\downarrow$}

 We next evaluate our method on the CIFAR-10 dataset~\citep{Krizhevsky2009LearningML}, treating the $50000$ training images as samples from the latent distribution $\Pxs$.

-\paragraph{Masked corruption process} Following \citep{daras2023ambient,rozet2024learning}, we consider a linear corruption process \eqref{eq:linear-corr} corresponding to randomly masking each pixel with probability $\rho$, i.e., the corruption matrix $A\sim \PA$ is diagonal with entries independently drawn from Bernoulli$(1-\rho)$.
-In this corruption process, the observation is generated as $Y=(AX+\epsilon,A)$, with $A\sim \PA$, $X\sim \Pxs$, $\epsilon\sim \normal{0,\sigy^2\id}$.
+\paragraph{Masked corruption} Following \citep{daras2023ambient,rozet2024learning}, we consider randomly masking each pixel with probability $\rho$, i.e., the matrix $A\sim \PA$ in \cref{eq:linear-corr} is diagonal with entries independently drawn from Bernoulli$(1-\rho)$.
+In this setting, the observation is generated as $Y=(AX+\epsilon,A)$, with $A\sim \PA$, $X\sim \Pxs$, $\epsilon\sim \normal{0,\sigy^2\id}$.
 In other words, each image is corrupted by (1) first randomly deleting every pixel independently with probability $\rho$, and then (2) adding isotropic Gaussian noise with variance $\sigy^2$.

 In our experiments, we set $\rho=0.75$, $\sigy^2=10^{-6}$, i.e., each image has $75\%$ of the pixels deleted and is corrupted by negligible Gaussian noise.
 We also perform experiments with corruption level $\rho = 0.9$ and report the results in \cref{tab:cifar-90-results}.